Deployment Options for Kubernetes

 - Using the predefined steps of the GUI pipeline.
 This is also very easy if you are not yet familiar with Codefresh YAML

 - Using the dedicated deploy step in a pipeline.
-Explained in detail in this page
+Explained in detail in the present page.

 - Using a freestyle step with your own